shaban00/flask_restful_api/README.md

 [x] **flask-socketio**

-A scalable project for building flask rest API.
+A scalable project structure for building flask Restful API.

 Any relational database can be configured with flask-sqlalchemy.